fnk0/TicEmojiToe/step2.md

 </LinearLayout>
 ```

 Awesome!
 We now have the layout fully defined!
+We can now run the app and see in a emulator our phone how it renders.

+To run the app in the toolbar press the button that looks like a "Play" button next to a dropdown that says "app".

+If you need help running the app on a emulator check the following link: https://developer.android.com/studio/run/emulator.html
+If you wish to run the app on your Android phone check the following link: https://developer.android.com/studio/run/device.html

+If you still need help raise your hand and ask for help!
+Don't get stuck! :)

 The next part is style it and make it look a bit better!

 ###[Go to step 3](https://github.com/fnk0/TicEmojiToe/blob/master/step3.md)